Pharmaceutical Supply Chain Analytics – Highlights

 - Integrated their internal data with purchasing and requisition systems

-- Streamlined the order processing to enabled easier access to valuable supply chain information
+- Streamlined the order processing to enable easier access to valuable supply chain information

 - Improved inventory management across central and regional warehouses